daveblackuk/VSR/README.md

 ## Known issues

+* AFTER CTD restart the VSR server.
+This can be done from U/I using debug menu in left hand header above Airports table.
+Failure to restart might cause the App from updating frequencies and getting postion updates from Sim.

 * Crash to desktop issues have been reported with the Fenix A320; changing the memory allocations as per <a href="https://kb.fenixsim.com/potential-way-to-help-stop-ctds" target="_blank"> these instructions </a> may resolve this issue.

 * Controllers may appear above the Unicom frequency and on the map at 0 miles distance, this is caused by the VATSIM feed data baing out of sync and is designed to ensure that controllers are always visible irrespective of the feed.
 This is normally shortlived and disappears with a refresh about a few minutes when the controller is assigned the correct location.